crewAIInc/crewAI/docs/core-concepts/Tools.md

 ## What is a Tool?
 !!! note "Definition"
     A tool in CrewAI is a skill or function that agents can utilize to perform various actions.
-This includes tools from the [crewAI Toolkit](https://github.com/joaomdmoura/crewai-tools) and [LangChain Tools](https://python.langchain.com/docs/integrations/tools), enabling everything from simple searches to complex interactions and effective teamwork among agents.
+This includes tools from the [CrewAI Toolkit](https://github.com/joaomdmoura/crewai-tools) and [LangChain Tools](https://python.langchain.com/docs/integrations/tools), enabling everything from simple searches to complex interactions and effective teamwork among agents.

 ## Key Characteristics of Tools